Json-To-String/AdvancedOptics/README.md

 3. 2-D Double Slit

 ### Photon Statistics
-Delve into the statistical nature of photons and explore concepts such as photon counting, photon correlation, and intensity fluctuations.
-Gain insights into the behavior of light at the quantum level.
+Delved into the statistical nature of photons and explore concepts such as photon counting, photon correlation, and intensity fluctuations.
+Gained insights into the behavior of light at the quantum level.

 ### Waveguides
 Study the behavior of light propagation in waveguides, such as optical fibers.
 Simulate waveguide structures, analyze their optical properties, and understand the principles underlying their functionality.